djunamay/ABCA7lof2/analyses/iN_LCMS/README.md

 # LC-MS Experiments on induced Neurons

 ## Experiment Description
-\subsubsection{\underline{LC-MS Experiments on iNs}}
+### LC-MS Experiments on iNs

-\paragraph{Biphasic Extraction.}
+#### Biphasic Extraction

-iPSC-derived neurons were washed once with cold PBS (Fisher; Cat\#MT21040CM) and lifted off plate with a cell scraper in 1 mL cold PBS.
-Cells were centrifuged at 2000 xg for 5 min.
+iPSC-derived neurons were washed once with cold PBS (Fisher; Cat No. MT21040CM) and lifted off the plate with a cell scraper in 1 mL cold PBS.
+Cells were centrifuged at 2,000 × g for 5 min.
 PBS was removed, and cells were resuspended in 2 mL cold methanol for biphasic extraction.
-Chloroform (Sigma 1.02444) (4 mL; cold) was added to each vial, and mixed by vortexing for 1 min.
-Water (Sigma WX0001) (2 mL; cold) was added to each vial, and mixed by vortexing for 1 min.
-Vials were placed in 50 mL conical tubes and centrifuged for 10 min at 3000 rcf for phase separation.
-The lower, chloroform phase was collected (3 mL from each sample) and transferred to new vials.
+Chloroform (Sigma 1.02444; 4 mL cold) was added to each vial and mixed by vortexing for 1 min.
+Water (Sigma WX0001; 2 mL cold) was added and vortexed for 1 min.
+Vials were placed in 50 mL conical tubes and centrifuged at 3,000 rcf for 10 min for phase separation.
+The lower (chloroform) phase was collected (3 mL per sample) and transferred to new vials.

-In instances where samples were prepared by the Harvard Center for Mass Spectrometry, cell pellets were provided in 500 µL of methanol, vortexed, and transferred to 8 mL glass vials.
-Each sample received an additional 1.5 mL of methanol and 4 mL of chloroform, followed by vortexing and incubation for 10 min in an ultrasound bath.
-Next, 2 mL of water was added, and samples were again vortexed.
-Phase separation was achieved by centrifugation at 800 rcf for 10 min at 4°C. The resulting upper aqueous phases were transferred into new glass vials designated for metabolomics analysis, while the lower chloroform phases were transferred separately for lipidomics analysis.
+> **Note:** When samples were prepared by the Harvard Center for Mass Spectrometry, cell pellets arrived in 500 µL methanol, were vortexed, then transferred to 8 mL glass vials.
+Each received an additional 1.5 mL methanol and 4 mL chloroform, vortexed, and incubated in an ultrasound bath for 10 min.
+After adding 2 mL water and vortexing, phase separation was achieved by centrifugation at 800 rcf for 10 min at 4 °C. Upper aqueous phases went to metabolomics; lower chloroform phases went to lipidomics.

-At least one blank sample (containing no cells) was prepared alongside each biphasic extraction experiment and processed identically through the LC-MS analysis pipeline.
+At least one blank (no cells) was processed alongside each extraction and run through the LC-MS pipeline.

+#### Cell Pellet Preparation for LC-MS Lipidomics

-\paragraph{Cell pellet sample preparation for LC-MS Lipidomics.} Subsequent sample preparation for lipidomics was performed by the Harvard Center for Mass Spectrometry.
-Samples were dried under nitrogen flow until approximately 1 mL remained, transferred into microcentrifuge tubes, and completely evaporated to dryness.
-Dried samples were resuspended in chloroform, with volumes scaled according to biomass (cell count) using a minimum of 60 µL, then split into two equal aliquots for positive and negative ionization mode analyses.
-For experiments using only positive ionization mode, samples were resuspended in a smaller biomass-scaled volume (minimum 20–25 µL) without splitting.
-Following resuspension, samples were centrifuged (maximum speed for 10 min or 18,000 rcf for 20 min at 4°C), and supernatants were transferred into microinserts for LC-MS analysis.
+Performed by the Harvard Center for Mass Spectrometry.
+Samples were dried under N₂ flow to \~1 mL, transferred to microcentrifuge tubes, and evaporated to dryness.
+Dried pellets were resuspended in chloroform (volume scaled to biomass; min.
+60 µL), then split into two equal aliquots for positive and negative ionization analyses.
+For positive-only runs, samples were resuspended in 20–25 µL (min.) without splitting.
+After resuspension, samples were centrifuged (max speed, 10 min or 18,000 rcf for 20 min at 4 °C), and supernatants transferred into microinserts for LC-MS.

-\paragraph{Cell pellet sample preparation for LC-MS Metabolomics.}
+#### Cell Pellet Preparation for LC-MS Metabolomics

-Subsequent sample preparation for metabolomics was performed by the Harvard Center for Mass Spectrometry.
-Samples were dried under nitrogen flow until approximately 1 mL remained, transferred into microcentrifuge tubes, and evaporated completely to dryness.
-Dried samples were resuspended in 50\% acetonitrile in water, using volumes scaled according to provided biomass (minimum ~20 µL).
-Following centrifugation at maximum speed for 10 min, a consistent volume (either 12 µL or 15 µL, depending on the batch) of supernatant from each sample was transferred into microinserts.
-The remaining supernatants from each batch were pooled separately to create batch-specific quality control (QC) samples.
+Also at the Harvard Center for Mass Spectrometry.
+Samples were dried under N₂ to \~1 mL, moved to microcentrifuge tubes, and evaporated to dryness.
+Dried pellets were resuspended in 50% acetonitrile/water (volume scaled to biomass; min.
+20 µL).
+After centrifugation at max speed for 10 min, 12 µL or 15 µL of each supernatant (batch-dependent) was transferred into microinserts.
+Remaining supernatants were pooled to make batch-specific QC samples.

-\paragraph{Media preparation for LC-MS Metabolomics.}
+#### Media Preparation for LC-MS Metabolomics

-Media samples (100 µL each) were transferred into microcentrifuge tubes containing 1 mL of methanol and incubated at -20°C for 2 hours.
-Following incubation, samples were centrifuged at 18,000 rcf for 20 min at -9°C, and supernatants were transferred into new tubes and evaporated to dryness under nitrogen flow.
-The dried samples were resuspended in 50 µL of 30\% acetonitrile in water containing 2 mM medronic acid, centrifuged again at 18,000 rcf for 20 min at 4°C, and the resulting supernatants were transferred into glass microinserts for LC-MS analysis.
+Media (100 µL) was added to microcentrifuge tubes containing 1 mL methanol and held at –20 °C for 2 h.
+Samples were centrifuged at 18,000 rcf for 20 min at –9 °C; supernatants were transferred to new tubes and dried under N₂.
+Dried samples were resuspended in 50 µL 30% acetonitrile/water with 2 mM medronic acid, centrifuged again at 18,000 rcf for 20 min at 4 °C, and supernatants were moved into glass microinserts for LC-MS.

-\paragraph{LC-MS Lipidomics.}
-LC-MS lipidomics analyses were conducted at the Harvard Center for Mass Spectrometry using a procedure adapted from \cite{Miraldi2013-ng}.
-Samples were analyzed using an Orbitrap Exactive Plus mass spectrometer (Thermo Scientific) coupled to an Ultimate 3000 LC system (Thermo Scientific).
-Analyses were performed in both positive and negative ionization modes, in top 5 automatic data-dependent MS/MS mode.
-Chromatographic separation was performed on a Biobond C4 column (4.6 $\times$ 50 mm, 5 µm particle size; Dikma Technologies).
-The flow rate began at 100 µL min$^{-1}$ with 0\% mobile phase B (MB) for the initial 5 minutes, followed by an increase to 400 µL min$^{-1}$ over the next 50 minutes with a linear gradient of MB from 20\% to 100\%.
-The column was subsequently washed at 500 µL min$^{-1}$ for 8 minutes with 100\% MB, then re-equilibrated for 7 minutes at 500 µL min$^{-1}$ using 0\% MB.
-For positive ion mode, mobile phases consisted of buffer A (MA: 5 mM ammonium formate, 0.1\% formic acid, and 5\% methanol in water) and buffer B (MB: 5 mM ammonium formate, 0.1\% formic acid, 5\% water, and 35\% methanol in isopropanol).
-For negative ion mode, buffer A (MA) contained 0.03\% ammonium hydroxide and 5\% methanol in water, and buffer B (MB) contained 0.03\% ammonium hydroxide, 5\% water, and 35\% methanol in isopropanol.
-Lipids were identified, and their signals integrated using Lipidsearch software (version 4.2.27, Mitsui Knowledge Industry, University of Tokyo).
-Integration quality and peak selections were manually curated prior to data export.

-\paragraph{LC-MS Metabolomics.}
-LC-MS metabolomics analyses were performed at the Harvard Center for Mass Spectrometry using a Vanquish LC system coupled with an ID-X mass spectrometer (Thermo Fisher Scientific).
-Samples (5 µL injection) were analyzed on a ZIC-pHILIC peek-coated column (150 mm $\times$ 2.1 mm, 5 µm particle size; Sigma Aldrich) held at 40°C. Mobile phases comprised buffer A (20 mM ammonium carbonate and 0.1\% ammonium hydroxide in water) and buffer B (97\% acetonitrile in water).
-The gradient initiated at 93\% B, decreasing linearly to 40\% B over 19 minutes, further decreasing to 0\% B over the subsequent 9 minutes, held at 0\% B for 5 minutes, returned to 93\% B within 3 minutes, and finally re-equilibrated at 93\% B for 9 minutes.
-The flow rate was held constant at 0.15 mL min$^{-1}$, except for an initial 30-second ramp from 0.05 to 0.15 mL min$^{-1}$.
-Mass spectrometry data were acquired in polarity-switching mode at 120,000 resolution, with an AGC target of $1 \times 10^5$, covering an m/z range from 65 to 1000.
-MS1 acquisition employed polarity switching for all samples.
-MS2 and MS3 analyses were performed on pooled samples using the AcquireX DeepScan method, with five reinjections each in positive and negative ion modes separately.
-A mixture containing standards of targeted metabolites was prepared and analyzed immediately following the sample runs for targeted metabolite analysis.
+---

+### LC-MS Lipidomics

+Performed at Harvard C-MS (adapted from Miraldi et al. 2013).
+An Orbitrap Exactive Plus (Thermo) coupled to an Ultimate 3000 LC (Thermo) was used in top-5 data-dependent MS/MS mode, both positive and negative ionization.
+Separation was on a Biobond C4 column (4.6 × 50 mm, 5 µm; Dikma) at:

+* **Flow**:

+  * 0–5 min: 100 µL min⁻¹, 0% B
+  * 5–55 min: ramp to 400 µL min⁻¹, linear gradient B 20→100%
+  * 55–63 min: 500 µL min⁻¹, 100% B
+  * 63–70 min: 500 µL min⁻¹, 0% B (re-equilibration)

+* **Buffers (positive):**

+  * A: 5 mM ammonium formate, 0.1% formic acid, 5% methanol in water
+  * B: 5 mM ammonium formate, 0.1% formic acid, 5% water, 35% methanol in isopropanol

+* **Buffers (negative):**

+  * A: 0.03% ammonium hydroxide, 5% methanol in water
+  * B: 0.03% ammonium hydroxide, 5% water, 35% methanol in isopropanol

+Lipids were identified and integrated using LipidSearch v4.2.27, with manual curation before export.

+---

+### LC-MS Metabolomics

+Also at Harvard C-MS, using a Vanquish LC + ID-X MS (Thermo).
+Samples (5 µL) were run on a ZIC-pHILIC PEEK-coated column (150 × 2.1 mm, 5 µm; Sigma) at 40 °C:

+* **Mobile phases:**

+  * A: 20 mM ammonium carbonate, 0.1% ammonium hydroxide in water
+  * B: 97% acetonitrile in water

+* **Gradient:**

+  1. 0–30 s: flow ramp 0.05→0.15 mL min⁻¹ at 93% B
+  2. 30 s–19 min: 93→40% B
+  3. 19–28 min: 40→0% B
+  4. 28–33 min: hold 0% B
+  5. 33–36 min: 0→93% B
+  6. 36–45 min: re-equilibrate at 93% B

+Flow was 0.15 mL min⁻¹ (except initial ramp).
+Data were acquired in polarity-switching MS1 at 120,000 resolution (AGC 1×10⁵; m/z 65–1000).
+MS2/MS3 was run on pooled samples via AcquireX DeepScan (five reinjections each for positive and negative).
+A targeted metabolites standard mixture was run immediately after samples for quantitation.

+### LC-MS Data Analysis

+#### LC-MS Lipidomics Data Analysis

+Lipids were identified and their signals integrated using LipidSearch™ (v4.2.27, Mitsui Knowledge Industry, University of Tokyo).
+Integrations and peak quality were manually curated.
+Peak areas were background-corrected by subtracting three times the median peak area measured in blank samples; any resultant negative values were set to zero.

+* **Between-cell-line comparisons**: Welch’s *t*-test (`scipy.stats.ttest_ind`, `equal_var=False`).
+* **Within-cell-line (treatment) comparisons**: Student’s *t*-test (`scipy.stats.ttest_ind`, `equal_var=True`), assuming equal variance.

+#### LC-MS Metabolomics Data Analysis

+Data were processed in Compound Discoverer 3.2 (Thermo Fisher Scientific).
+Metabolite IDs were assigned by:

+1. **Level 1**: MS²/MS³ spectral matching against a local mzVault library plus retention‐time confirmation with pure standards.
+2. **Level 2**: Spectral matching via mzCloud.

+All IDs were manually reviewed.
+Peak areas were background-corrected (subtracting three times the median blank), with negatives set to zero.
+Median-centered peak areas were then scaled using `StandardScaler()` from scikit-learn before principal component analysis (PCA).
+Three samples flagged by the Harvard C-MS as having low overall intensities were excluded from downstream analyses.

+#### Targeted LC-MS Metabolite Analysis in Media Samples

+Peak areas of CDP, CDP-choline, and choline in media were compared.
+Solvent blanks confirmed that CDP and CDP-choline were undetectable, while choline appeared at levels several orders of magnitude below those in media samples.

 ## Data Availability
 - The raw will be available through [Dryad]().